The purpose of death

 A man should wait, and not take his own life until God summons him, as he is now summoning me.
 Socrates, to his disciples in Plato's Phaedo

 To get a human body is a rare thing - make full use of it.
 Every second in human life is very valuable.
 Brahmananda Saraswathi, Shankaracharya of Jyotirmath

 Not all suicides are a breach of spiritual contract.
 Sometimes, people will sacrifice their lives for selfless reasons, in order to help or save others.
 Or suicide may be the result of long standing physical pain, or a mental illness.
 But if the primary motivation is to hurt others, or to escape difficult life circumstances, the act is usually a breach of spiritual contract.
 Only the individual can know.
-If there is a breach in spiritual contract, the subtle body is caught in limbo for the duration of what would have been the person's natural lifespan.
+If there is a breach in spiritual contract, the subtle body is overwhelmed with regret and held in limbo for the duration of what would have been the person's natural lifespan.
 During this period, their pain and frustration are often compounded by remorse over the act itself.

 Aside from the negative consequences of suicide, it's important to consider the tremendous value of a human birth.
 Spiritual development is a continuous process on all the planes of experience.
 But in general, our growth is much faster on the Earth plane and this is particularly true when we're faced with difficult circumstances.
 It's during these times that we have the opportunity to generate enormous spiritual essence, which becomes a permanent part of our spiritual body.
 From this perspective, a single day of Earth life may be worth a thousand years on the higher planes.
 That's not to say we should seek out painful experiences.
 But if they come uninvited, we can be assured they offer the opportunity for a quantum leap in our spiritual evolution.